 Having curated a patented blend of nylon and lycra, known as Lu-on, for use in many of their pieces, you’ll find a lot of Lululemon products are buttery-soft and feel lovely against the skin.

-My life was forever changed after trying a pair of Lululemon Align high-waisted workout leggings (which I eventually splurged on!).
 They are seriously the softest pants I’ve ever tried.
 And let’s not forget that they stretch four ways, for a controlled but comfy fit.

 For the most intense spin classes and other hardcore workouts, their fast-dry, cool to the touch Everlux blend (designed by a team of scientists at their in house lab) is ideal for absorbing extreme amounts of sweat to help you power through.